Navigation: THE REMOTE DATABASE VERSION >

 In some other cases, two or more users can do the same thing at the same time (for example creating or editing donors or donations on the main window), but in unusual circumstances, you may get an error message.
 For instance, suppose two users are simultaneously making an address change for the exact same donor.
 The first one that clicks Save will have their changes saved, but the second one will probably get a slightly technical-looking error message saying "Record changed between retrieve and update", and will not be able to save their changes.
 They will have to click Cancel to abandon their changes.

-When you do have a Web Network Version allowing for simultaneous users, a Refresh button appears at the top right of the Donor List on the main window.
+When you do have a Remote Database Version allowing for simultaneous users, a Refresh button appears at the top right of the Donor List on the main window.
 Clicking that will reload the main window, to pick up changes made by other simultaneous users, for instance added or deleted donors, changes to donor names, changes to the lists of donor or donation categories, etc.

 Although the DONATION program almost never crashes, if it does, or if a user running DONATION restarts or turns off their computer without exiting DONATION first or there is a power failure, a minor problem can occur.
 Any user on another computer that tries to run DONATION may get a message that the maximum number of simultaneous users has been exceeded, when it in fact hasn't.
 (That includes if only one simultaneous user is allowed!)
 That's because the copy of DONATION that crashed, or wasn't exited properly when its computer was restarted, didn't have a chance to notify the database server that it had exited, and thus the server thinks it is still using up one of your simultaneous users.
 Fortunately, this problem is easily resolved - wait two minutes and try again, and it will be OK, because indications in the server that any given simultaneous user is using DONATION are automatically cleared after two minutes.